201019-UiPath/JenningsJacob-code/Notes/UiPath/RPAAdvaned.md

 - Healthcare Payer

 #### Planning the RPA Development
-Two mix of different methodlogies used:
+Mix of two different methodlogies used:
 - Waterfall
   - Steps defined in advance
   - Success criteria are established from beginning